 C. Presentation Costs

-Brightview Preparatory Academy shall not be liable for any costs, fees or expenses incurred by any firm in responding to the Request for Proposal or any subsequent inquiries or presentation relating to a response.
+Brightview Preparatory Academy shall not be liable for any costs, fees, or expenses incurred by any firm in responding to the Request for Proposal or any subsequent inquiries or presentation relating to a response.

 D. Submission of Proposals